 Woman’s Club of Evanston

-For over 125 years, the Woman’s Club of Evanston, located on Chicago Avenue, has been giving back to the community through philanthropy and volunteering.
+For over 125 years, the Woman’s Club of Evanston on Chicago Avenue has given back to the community through philanthropy and volunteering.
 Open to all women, members can take part in community events like the Holiday Bazaar and the Spring Benefit.
-This social club includes 250 members where friends meet up to catch a movie, test their skills at trivia, and attend a theme-based party or summer porch crawl.
-Annual dues are relatively affordable at $200, which helps maintain the historic building, supports membership programs, and compensates staff.
+This social club includes 250 members, where friends meet up to catch a movie, test their skills at trivia, and attend a theme-based party or summer porch crawl.
+Annual dues are relatively affordable at $230, which helps maintain the historic building, supports membership programs, and compensates staff.
+Woman’s Club of Evanston also supports numerous community initiatives, including the Evanston School for Children’s Clothing Association, First Presbyterian’s Soup Kitchen, Family Focus/Housing Opportunities, Women Holiday Gift Drives, MLK Day of Service, Dreams Delivered Prom Boutique, and the club’s Sewing Circle aromatherapy “hearts” for NICU babies at local hospitals.

 Birch Road Cellar

-For “a new kind of social club,” check out Birch Road Cellar, where everything is BYOB and members can store wine and spirits in a climate-controlled wine cellar and locker.
+For “a new kind of social club,” check out Birch Road Cellar, where everything is BYOB, and members can store wine and spirits in a climate-controlled wine cellar and locker.
 Chicago locations include Roscoe Village and Lincoln Park.
 Book a tour, meet with a club manager, and join to meet new friends and neighbors.
-Dues are $125 per month, with no annual commitment, and members have private admittance to the shared spaces from 8:00 a.m.—1:00 a.m.
+Memberships range from $145 to $175 monthly, plus a one-time $60 enrollment fee, with no annual commitment.
+Members have private admittance to the shared spaces from 8:00 a.m.—1:00 a.m.
 Take advantage of the co-working space with free Wi-Fi, join a mixer or special event, and utilize the private meeting room for your work or social needs.

 Other clubs that are tops for networking:

-Other business clubs that aren’t as difficult to get in to include The Chicago Council on Global Affairs, the Chicago Loop Alliance and the City Club of Chicago, which are open to all.
+Other business clubs that aren’t as difficult to join include The Chicago Council on Global Affairs, the Chicago Loop Alliance, and the City Club of Chicago, which are open to all.